 At every critical juncture during the negotiations of this Consent Decree, the Board was kept informed as to the decisions being made and provided input and support.
 Trustee Walker, especially, focused on waterfront uses, but all Trustees participated in reviewing the progress of these negotiations.
 The Trustees are prepared to sign this consent decree.
 On February 3rd, we will have a meeting for the public where residents can prove public comment on the Demolition Permit that has been submitted, and provide public input on the Consent Decree.
+You should also feel free to submit any comments on either the permit or the Decree to board@hastingsgov.org.
 On February 16th, we will vote on the decree in its current form and the Demolition Permit.
 Public comment and input can still sway Board opinion - and if either the Permit or the Decree fails to garner three votes, they will require a renegotiation.

-That may take some time and may further delay the clean-up, and result in a change of terms that may mean we lose some things we gained as a result of negotiation.
-But if the Board deems that worth the delay, so be it.
 I believe, however, that the Decree yields, as I have described, many benefits to the community while moving this critical project forwarded.
 I think it deserves your support, and I believe it will enjoy that support from most residents.